FOREX-Dollar shakes off weakness after investors rethink Fed outlook

 The euro EUR=EBS eased 0.3% to $1.0848 after touching its highest since August the previous day.

-The dollar/yen pair rose 0.1% to 150.52, after data showed Japan's economy contracted in July-September, complicating the central bank's efforts to ease out of its ultra-easy monetary policy.
+The dollar/yen pair was flat at 150.42, after data showed Japan's economy contracted in July-September, complicating the central bank's efforts to ease out of its ultra-easy monetary policy.
 On Monday, the yen hit a one-year low close to 152.

 Still, Moh Siong Sim, currency strategist at the Bank of Singapore, sees softer U.S. yields and the risk of intervention by the Japanese government limiting the likelihood of the yen weakening much further than it already has.